Update: the video for this talk was posted on the WMC blog, which means you can go watch it now.

 That sort of lazy, phoning it in attitude, it’s poison for a small business.
 Most of the business that I get is word of mouth.
 So if I drop the ball, it gets around.
 If a band’s half-assing a show… you know, sometimes you only get one shot with people.
 Yeah, I saw those guys three years ago, they were terrible.
 I’m not going to that show.
 It’s one less kid that gives a shit when you’re touring again, maybe it’s one less promoter that’ll put you on a bill, but when you’re talking word of mouth, it can be an exponential amount of people that aren’t going to give you a chance now.
 That is the absolute opposite of the thing you want.

-So I was originally calling this section “Have some balls,” but audacity is such a great word, and I don’t get to use it as much.
-Whereas I say balls like, all the time.
+So I was originally calling this section “Have some balls,” but audacity is such a great word, and it’s not gendered, and I don’t get to use it as much.

 That takes audacity, to get up there.

 I was watching a commencement speech that Neil Gaiman did, you should absolutely go and watch the whole thing when you have the time, it’s fantastic.
 But one of the things he said is that people who know what they’re doing know what’s impossible.
 Now, I grew up with the type of Dad that would get in over his head on things.
 They always worked out, because he’s a smart dude, but when he started the project, he didn’t know what he was doing.
 We built a living room, an addition onto our house, so the basement and all.
 I said, “well have you built a room before?” and he said “no, but I have a book.”
 Dude’s got audacity in SPADES.
 Sometimes I tell people that story and they think it’s just batshit insanity to take on a project like that without having the foundation in doing it, but so much of what I’ve learned, what I know how to do now came out of projects where I had the idea and then figured out the logistics later.